monajayarams/react-gmail-clone/README.md

 npm install
 npm start
 ```
-the server will start listening at port 5000
+server will start and listen on port 5000

 #### Start the client
 ```